benzookapi/shopify-barebone-app-sample/docs/webpixel.md

 The Admin page sends settings to the server, which calls `webPixelCreate`.
 Shopify then supplies those settings to the deployed extension.
 The pixel subscribes to customer events, maps supported Shopify payloads into GA4 event parameters, and sends them with `fetch`, including `keepalive` where supported.

 The extension explicitly declares its customer privacy behavior.
-Event availability and field visibility depend on Shopify's pixel sandbox, consent state, and the surface that emitted the event.
+An app Web Pixel's strict Web Worker sandbox exposes only a controlled set of globals and APIs; it cannot read or write the storefront DOM.
+Event availability and field visibility depend on consent state and the surface that emitted the event.

 ## Common Pitfalls